Evergreen Museum & Library: Library

 The John Work Garrett Library is under the aegis of the Department of Special Collections at the Johns Hopkins University.
-The collection totals over 30,000 volumes, the majority of which were collected by John Work Garrett (1872–1942) and his father, T. Harrison Garrett (1849–1888).
+The collection totals over 30,000 volumes, the majority of which were collected by John Work Garrett (1872–1942) and his father, Thomas Harrison Garrett (1849–1888).
 The collection is especially strong in literature of the English Renaissance, including the Shakespeare Folios of 1623, 1632, and 1663.
 Other collection strengths include natural history, such as the original pattern plates for James Sowerby's Mineral Conchology of Great Britain, travel literature, architecture, and early Americana, such as the manuscript of The History of the Ancient and Honorable Tuesday Club by Alexander Hamilton.
 It also has a small but choice collection of incunabula and books of hours.

 The museum holds the earliest known example of printing produced in colonial Maryland; a small booklet printed by Nicholas Hasselbach, who set up the first printing shop in Baltimore in 1765.